CyberMC-tech/Cheats/README.md

 Note: The example cron job above triggers the update every day at 11 am.
 If you want to modify the schedule, you can refer to [crontab guru](https://crontab.guru/).
 Additionally, ensure that the full paths to `navi` and `git` match your setup.
 You can verify their paths by using the `which navi` and `which git` commands.

 ### Translating original tldr files into [navi](https://github.com/denisidoro/navi) compatible format
 If you want to add a cheatsheet for a new command, you can leverage the existing [tldr pages](https://github.com/tldr-pages/tldr).
-To convert and enhance a tldr cheatsheet into navi format issue commands:
+To convert a tldr cheatsheet into `navi` format issue commands:

 ```bash
 git clone https://github.com/tldr-pages/tldr.git ~/downloads/tldr && cd ~/downloads/tdlr
 cp ~/workspace/cheats/translate.sh ./
 ./translate.sh
 ```

 Then just copy the desired cheatsheet from the tldr repository to your own repository.
 To check if your [tldr](https://github.com/tldr-pages/tldr) cheatsheet is in the repo, run navi `--tldr <query>`.
 Alternatively, you can use cheatsheets from [cheat.sh](https://github.com/chubin/cheat.sh) by running navi `--cheatsh <query>`.